cuckon/led-watcher/README.md

 - "Mark as read" button.
 - Lights are blinkly turned on, which makes it easy for you to tell which light it is after you hear the beep and head up.
 - Utilized `asyncio`.
 So everything is cocurrent on a single thread.
+- *Blue* light blink periodically to indicate the system is alive.

 ### Limitations
 - As mentioned earlier the whole point of this project is for personal study purpose which means it's not for production.